 The Via Ferrata climbing tour is quite possibly Queenstown’s most unique adventure tour.
 But what exactly is Via Ferrata and what does it involve for those with no previous experience?
 Well, in this post we answer all of that and more!

-Via Ferrata Queenstown
+Via Ferrata in Queenstown

-However, if rock climbing is something you haven’t done before, then heading out onto a rock face to give it a go can be daunting and not to mention a little boring.
+However, if rock climbing is something you haven’t done before, then heading out onto a rock face to give it a go can be daunting, and not to mention a little boring.
 The reason for this is that you’re likely not going to climb very high or far on your first time.

-Before last week Bailey and I had no idea what it was, but as we found out, it’s a great activity for those after a little challenge!
+Before last week, Bailey and I had no idea what Via Ferrata was, but as we found out, it’s a great activity for those after a little challenge!

 Unless you’re from Europe or have done Via Ferrata before it’s likely you’re not sure what it is.

 Can anyone do it?

 There are two climbing routes that cover different fitness levels.
-Both Bailey and I climbed both routes and found them to be not overly challenging strength wise.
+Both Bailey and I climbed both routes and found them not to be overly challenging strength-wise.
 Your guide will also show you how to use your legs instead of arms to make climbing the wall even easier.

 On the wall, you are also able to rest frequently.
 This is done by sitting back in your harness so you no longer need to hold yourself up.
-There are also sections where you walk to the next cliff face.
+There are also sections where you simply walk to the next cliff face.